 To see which state is doing better or worse, it is vital to see Total Death/One Million Population.
 Looking at this chart, it became clear that California, which stated “Shelter in Place” earlier in the state, had a significantly lower death per million “48” vs. New York has “1180” on a given date as per World o Meters.
 Also, even though Rhode Island has a smaller death that day, the Total Death per Million is 226.

 "A more relevant metric would be Number of cases by ethnicity, economic status, and gender.”
 Or “% of cases by a pre-existing condition or chronic disease.”

 Also, a more relevant metric would be “Number of cases by ethnicity, economic status, and gender.”
 Or “Percentage of cases by a pre-existing condition or chronic disease.”
-Zooming in these metrics into a specific community or county could provide relevant insights on the needs of that population, rather than trying to have a “one size fits all” solution.
+Zooming in these metrics into a specific community or county could provide relevant insights into that population's needs, rather than trying to have a “one size fits all” solution.